How the cost of architectural visualization is formed

 On the other hand, hourly rates can vary depending on the complexity of the work and the expertise of the visualizer.
 This model is often used for projects where the scope may change or where the client needs ongoing adjustments and revisions.
 The advantage of hourly rates is flexibility, particularly when the project requires iterative feedback.
 However, the downside is that costs can be harder to predict, and if the project becomes more time-consuming than anticipated, the final cost may exceed initial expectations

-Fixed Pricing:
+Fixed pricing:

 • Pros: Predictable costs, easier budgeting, clear deliverables.